Real or not? Nolan Arenado with MVP statement, Corey Seager says, 'Remember me?'

 "We're discussing that internally, because the fact is, Freddie will be back," manager Brian Snitker told MLB.com's Mark Bowman.
 "There are some options there, because it would be nice to have both of those guys in the lineup somehow."

 My take: This sounds like a classic smokescreen by the Braves to try to drive up Adams' trade value.
 Oh, no, we don't really want to trade him.
 We're going to play both him and Freeman.
 The last time a team tried to move a first baseman to third base was when the Angels did it with Mark Trumbo and that experiment lasted about five games.
-Freeman is a good defensive first baseman, plus-15 Defensive Runs Saved in his career, but he's not Paul Goldschmidt over there.
+Freeman is a good defensive first baseman, plus-15 defensive runs saved in his career, but he's not Paul Goldschmidt over there.
 I doubt he would have the range or athleticism to handle third.

 Plus, Adams isn't really all that good, a career .273/.318/.468 hitter, nothing special for a first baseman.
 He's a nice bench player, but in these days of pitching-heavy rosters, it's hard to keep a first base-only bench player.
 So, more than likely, the Braves cash in on Adams' hot streak and trade him to an American League team.
 The Astros could use an upgrade over Carlos Beltran at DH, the Royals don't really have a DH, and the Yankees may look for a first baseman.
 Freeman is a foundation player ... as a first baseman.
 You don't want to mess with that.